bbauska/css-mastering-css/README.md

 &#36; npm install autoprefixer postcss postcss-cli -g
 ```

 ###### Once npm has downloaded and installed the packages, need to go back into package.json and add a script for npm to run, just like when you installed Sass.
-Add a new script named "prefix" after the "sass"s script: {#once-npm-has-downloaded-and-installed-the-packages-need-to-go-back-into-package.json-and-add-a-script-for-npm-to-run-just-like-when-you-installed-sass.-add-a-new-script-named-prefix-after-the-sasss-script .unnumbered}
+Add a new script named "prefix" after the "sass"s script:

 {
 &#34;name&#34;: &#34;abc&#34;,